BT-OpenSource/bt-grafana-alarm-box/README.md

 ![Alarm Box Panel](https://raw.githubusercontent.com/BTplc/grafana-alarm-box/master/src/img/alarm_box.png)

 This panel shows the total count of values across all series.
 This is useful if you want to show a total count of alarms.
-Options for this panel include variable font sizes (title and number) and color thresholds.
+Options for this panel include variable font sizes; a drilldown link for the entire panel; and color thresholds for the value.

-## Customization
+## Values

 A separate tab allows you to customize how the display and color values are calculated, using [mathjs](http://mathjs.org).